Finnegan2024/Finnegan2024.github.io/_posts/2026-04-02-Code-Review.md

 This post documents a review of a Deep Q-Network & a Raspberry Pi State Machine, including its current architecture, implementation decisions, technical weaknesses, and the improvements I plan to make next.

-The goal of the review was simple: understand the system as it exists today, identify what is working, identify what is fragile, and define a clear path toward a stronger version of the project.
+The goal of the review was simple: understand the system as is, identify what is working, identify what needs improved, and define a clear path toward a stronger version of the project.

 ## What the Projects Do